ole-thoeb/practical-generics/tasks/option.md

 <details>
 <summary>Hint 2</summary>

-Define the `Option` type as the union of both the variants.
+Define the `Option` type as the union of both variants.
 </details>

 <details>